HOME

 The language being presented here is a survival kit for use in situations where the phrasebook requirements are more or less predictable.
 There is a neat system of giving variant formulae and allowing students to take one part of the dialogue while the speaker on the audio cassette takes the other after the complete versions of the dialogues have been presented.

-Michael Ockenden's successful book has been criticized (unfairly in my opinion) for
+Michael Ockenden's successful book has been criticised (unfairly in my opinion) for

 1. the premise that language is predictable, and